VirtualServer and VirtualServerRoute resources

 State: Invalid

-The Ingress Controller validates VirtualServerRoute resources in a similar way.
+NGINX Ingress Controller validates VirtualServerRoute resources in a similar way.

-Customization via ConfigMap
+Customization using ConfigMap

 You can customize the NGINX configuration for VirtualServer and VirtualServerRoutes resources using the ConfigMap.
 Most of the ConfigMap keys are supported, with the following exceptions: